ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`abs`
-      - Compute the absolute value
+      - Computes the absolute value

     * - :func:`acos`
-      - Arc cosine
+      - Computes the arc cosine

     * - :func:`asin`
-      - Arc sine
+      - Computes the arc sine

     * - :func:`atan`
-      - Arc tangent
+      - Computes the arc tangent

     * - :func:`atan2`
-      - Arc tangent of 2 variables
+      - Computes the arc tangent of 2 variables

     * - :func:`cos`
+      - Computes the cosine

-      - Cosine
+    * - :func:`div`
+      - Computes the integer part of a divison

     * - :func:`exp`
-      - Exponential
+      - Computes the exponential

     * - :func:`intbits`
-      - Returns ranges of bits in a geopoints variable
+      - Returns ranges of bits

     * - :func:`log`
-      - Natural logarithm
+      - Computes the natural logarithm

     * - :func:`log10`
-      - Base 10 logarithm
+      - Computes the base 10 logarithm

+    * - :func:`mod`
+      - Computes the integer remainder of a divison

     * - :func:`sgn`
-      - Signum
+      - Computes the sign

     * - :func:`sin`
-      - Sine
+      - Computes the sine

     * - :func:`sqrt`
-      - Square root
+      - Computes the square root

     * - :func:`tan`
-      - Tangent
+      - Computes the tangent

 Calculus